kikcar/portfolio-carlos/README.md

 - Portfolio index:

-        1 - My first projects in R --> Here the first projects I ever developed in R can be found.
+        1 - My first projects in R --> The first projects I ever developed in R.

         2 -  My first projects in Python --> Applying financial concepts with python.